codypiersall/pynng/README.md

 * `Req0`, `Rep0`: request/response pattern.
 * `Push0`, `Pull0`: Aggregate messages from multiple sources and load balance among many destinations.

+Feel free to check out the [documentation](https://pynng.readthedocs.io), which is currently a work in progress.

 Examples
 --------